Health Equity and Community Outreach

 Inpatient Behavioral Rounds (patient culture)

-NHRMC Family Medicine residents will be required to take part in at least one community-oriented primary care project during residency.
-Community-oriented primary care embraces the concept of continual community involvement in the steps of
+NHRMC family medicine residents are required to take part in at least one community-oriented primary care (COPC) project during residency.
+Community-oriented primary care embraces the concept of continual community involvement in the steps of:

 1. Defining the community